 Praise Band is a five to eight member vocal and instrumental group which is open to the entire student body.
-Some semester's more than one band may be offered at this level.
+Some semesters more than one band may be offered at this level.
 Bands are designed to rehearse and perform songs which are appropriate to lead worship in a modern worship service context and are scheduled to lead multiple chapel worship services.
 Emphasis is given to developing appropriate vocal and instrumental skills which are required in a "modern band" setting, Band members are selected by audition, and each band is formed at the discretion of the instructor.
-Students are expected to register for both semesters each academic year and encouraged to continue with assigned band throughout academic program.
-No text required.
+Students are expected to register for both semesters each academic year and are encouraged to continue with their assigned band throughout their academic program.
 May not be taken for audit.
-Prerequisite: MEP 100 or audition.
+Prerequisite: Audition.